YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/types.rst

 YANG leaf and leaf-list
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. cpp:class:: Value
+.. cpp:class:: YLeaf

 Concrete class that represents a YANG leaf to which data can be assigned.

     .. cpp:member:: EditOperation operation

-        Optional attribute of the Value class which can be set to perform various :cpp:class:`operations<EditOperation>`
+        Optional attribute of the YLeaf class which can be set to perform various :cpp:class:`operations<EditOperation>`

-.. cpp:class:: ValueList
+.. cpp:class:: YLeafList

 Concrete class that represents a YANG leaf-list to which multiple instances of data can be appended to.

     .. cpp:member:: EditOperation operation

-        Optional attribute of the ValueList class which can be set to perform various :cpp:class:`operations<EditOperation>`
+        Optional attribute of the YLeafList class which can be set to perform various :cpp:class:`operations<EditOperation>`

 YANG type
 ~~~~~~~~~~